saberfazliahmadi/online-clinic-software/README.md

 # new-project
-This is my new project
-and I am completely confused with git :)
-It will be better and better in future ;)
-I need to reflect on GIT
+This is an open source online clinic software project with purpose of helping to all patients from all around the world.